 SALT LAKE CITY — As it has in prior government shutdowns, the state of Utah is promising to keep its national parks open to visitors despite federal funds being cut off.

-Because of the impact that closing Utah's "Mighty 5" would have on the economy, state leadership said in a statement Friday that it is committed to keeping the parks running should the clock run out in four days and a shutdown begin.
+Because of the impact that closing Utah's "Mighty 5" would have on the economy, state leadership said it is committed to keeping the parks running as the shutdown began on Wednesday.

 The Utah Office of Tourism said in 2024 that Arches, Bryce Canyon, Canyonlands, Capitol Reef and Zion national parks contributed $3.1 billion to the economy.